poult-lab/daily-word/english_words_ learning.md

 05.sarcasm /ˈsɑːrkæzəm/

 [n] I speak fluent sarcasm—unfortunately, it's not yet recognized as a second language on my résumé.

 "a way of using words that are the opposite of what you mean in order to be unpleasant to sb or to make fun of them"

+06.sarcastic /sɑːrˈkæstɪk/

+[adj] {also 英国英语informal sarky} sarcastic comments.

+"showing or expressing sarcasm"

+07.sarcasm  [ˈsɑːkæzəm] /ˈsɑːrkæzəm/

+[noun] a hint/touch/trace of sarcasm in his voice.

+"a way of using words that are the opposite of what you mean in order to be unpleasant to sb or to make fun of them"